michaelgrosner/Abrasion/README.txt

 a single, unified CLI to search even Google.
 As this is essentially a scraper (thus the name abrasion) of these sites, please be mindful that many repeated calls to this script could get your IP address blocked by the search engines.

-This script was designed purely out of intellectual curiosity and is my very first code I've ever posted on the internet.
 Any tips, corrections, updates, or general life lessons are greatly appreciated.

 Dependencies:
 1. Python 2.6-2.7 (tested on Mac OS X and Ubuntu)